lyfar/awa-docs/docs/features/practice-history-reactions-v0-3.md

 ## Requirements
 - **Acceptance criteria**
-  - GIVEN a collective session WHEN it appears in history THEN the card shows master name, participant count, before/after reactions, and thank CTA.
+  - GIVEN a collective session WHEN it appears in history THEN the card shows master name and participant count, and opens a recap view with the full, replayable reaction timeline.
   - GIVEN the user filters by a master WHEN applied THEN only sessions led by that master remain, sorted chronologically.
-  - GIVEN the user exports history WHEN done THEN the file includes master metadata and reaction deltas without leaking private notes unless explicitly opted in.
+  - GIVEN the user exports history WHEN done THEN the file includes master metadata and reaction summaries without leaking private notes unless explicitly opted in.
 - **No-gos & risks**
   - Overwhelming the timeline with too many accents; keep collective styling elegant.
   - Mixing personal notes into exports shared with masters without explicit consent.
   - Inconsistent reaction delta calculations (server vs client).
-- **Data**
-  - Track thank-you sends, replay taps, filter usage, and export frequency for collective entries.
+## Data
+- **Primary metric:** Collective recap engagement (thank-you sends, replay taps) per week.
+- **Secondary checks:** Filter usage (Masters/shared), export frequency, gratitude conversions, and recap dwell time.
+- **Telemetry requirements:** Log history payload version, filter states, recap opens, gratitude submissions, export requests, and privacy flags.

 ## Open Questions
 - Do we capture optional "pre-session mood" prompts for non-collective practices to compare against collective deltas?